ome/www.openmicroscopy.org/_posts/2015-07-21-java-issue.md

-The patch above will be included in the next release of OMERO (5.1.3) but we are providing it in the meantime for users currently completely blocked by this issue.
+The patch above will be included in the next release of OMERO (5.1.3) but we are providing it in the meantime for users currently completely blocked by this issue as we encourage everyone to update their Java to take advantage of this latest security fix.
 We’re looking into further modifications to the IceSSL configuration to make your connections more secure.

 One caveat may be that safer connections invariably include more processing overhead, which may be most notable in OMERO.web.
-We’ll provide suggestions in the release on how to have a faster connection to a local web server while keeping the safer connection for OMERO.java.
+We’ll provide suggestions in the release on how to have a faster connection to a local web server while keeping the safer connection for OMERO clients.

 Further, we’ll make the connection settings configurable, so that should a future version of Java remove a cipher that OMERO is using, you’ll be able to